QuantFace: Efficient Quantization for Face Restoration: Methods

 \subsection{Rotation-Scaling Channel Balancing}

 In any quantization method, appropriately managing the relationship between outliers and non‑outliers is of critical importance.
 Existing channel-scaling methods can shift the quantization difficulty from activations to weights~\cite{li2025svdquant, smoothquant}.
 After scaling, activations exhibit reduced magnitude and fewer outliers, resulting in lower quantization error.
-However, when it comes to convolution neural networks like Unet~\cite{unet}, we typically employ per‑tensor quantization for activations, which means a single set of quantization parameters is shared across all channels of a tensor.
-Although the aforementioned scaling method suppresses extreme outliers, inter-channel imbalance still remains.
+However, when it comes to convolution neural networks like UNet~\cite{unet}, we typically employ per‑tensor quantization for activations, which means a single set of quantization parameters is shared across all channels of a tensor.
+Although the aforementioned scaling method suppresses extreme outliers, inter-channel imbalance remains.
 When the bit‑width is extremely low (\eg, 4-bit), the performance of the quantized model drops significantly.

-To solve the problem, incoherent processing via Randomized Hadamard Transform (RHT) has recently emerged as a promising technique~\cite{quipsharp}, and it has been shown to be a remarkable quantization method for LLMs~\cite{quarot, spinquant} and ViTs~\cite{vidit}.
+To solve the problem, incoherent processing via Randomized Hadamard Transform (RHT) has recently emerged as a promising technique~\cite{quipsharp}, and it is a remarkable quantization method for LLMs~\cite{quarot, spinquant} and ViTs~\cite{vidit}.
 This approach requires no parameter tuning and can effectively generate a uniform data distribution across channels, thereby maximally preserving information after quantization.
 However, this method cannot adequately smooth extreme outliers.

 To overcome these limitations, we propose rotation-scaling channel balancing.
 We find that simultaneously considering scaling and rotation techniques can reduce quantization error effectively.
 And this method maximally preserves the distribution information of the original data.
 Figure~\ref{fig:four_images} illustrates the efficacy after applying the rotation-scaling channel balancing.